Hilary Rose (sociologist): Work

-Rose has published extensively in the sociology of science from a feminist perspective and has held numerous appointments in the UK, the US, Australia, Austria, Norway, Finland and at the Swedish Collegium for the Advanced Study of the Social Science.
+Rose has published extensively in the sociology of science from a feminist perspective and has held numerous appointments in the UK, the US, Australia, Austria, Norway, Finland and at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 She is visiting research professor of sociology at the London School of Economics and professor emerita of Social Policy at the University of Bradford.
 She was the Gresham Professor of Physic between 1999 and 2002.
 In 1997, she was awarded an honorary doctorate by the Faculty of Social Sciences at Uppsala University, Sweden for her contribution to the feminist sociology of science.
 In 2001, her book Love, Power and Knowledge: Towards a Feminist Transformation of the Sciences was listed one of the "101 Best Books of the 20th Century" published by the Portuguese Ministry of Culture.
 She collaborated for a number of years with the European Commission research division on mainstreaming women scientists in the European research system.

-Together with neuroscientist Steven Rose, to whom she is married, she gave a three-year lecture series on "Genetics and Society" as joint Professors of Physics at Gresham College, London.
+Together with neuroscientist Steven Rose, to whom she was married, she gave a three-year lecture series on "Genetics and Society" as joint Professors of Physics at Gresham College, London.
 One of the products of this collaboration was the edited book Alas Poor Darwin: Arguments Against Evolutionary Psychology, published in 2000.
 Her most recent books, with Steven Rose, are Genes, Cells and Brains: The Promethean Promises of the New Biology (Verso, 2012) and Can Neuroscience Change Our Minds?
 (Polity, 2016).

 She was a founder member of the British Society for Social Responsibility in Science in the 1960s, and more recently has been instrumental in calling for a boycott of Israeli academic institutions for as long as Israel continues its occupation of the Palestinian Territories, on the grounds of Israeli academics' close relationship with the IDF.
 An open letter, initiated by Hilary Rose and Steven Rose, and also signed by 123 other academics, was published in The Guardian on 6 April 2002.
 In 2004, Hilary Rose was one of the founding members of the British Committee for the Universities of Palestine, a key part of the academic boycott movement.

 Rose has co-authored or co-edited 13 books and over 150 articles.